-I didn’t want to use fake cranberry juice in my drink and really wanted to incorporate the real deal in.
+I didn’t want to use fake cranberry juice in my Christmas cocktail and really wanted to incorporate the real deal in.
 So, I made a simple cranberry simple syrup.
 Really, it’s so easy!
 Which is probably why it’s called a “simple” syrup in the first place.

-Once you cook the berries in sugar and water, you’ll need to put them in a fine mesh strainer and extract as much juice as possible.
+Once you cook the cranberries in sugar and water, you’ll need to put them in a fine mesh strainer and extract as much juice as possible.

 You could probably just drink this cranberry simple syrup.
 I was tempted to stick a straw in it.